 When you think about the Czech Republic you think about beer.
 And there is no better place to taste local beer and feel the social importance of this fermented drink than Prague.
 Enjoy one of the most adventurous things to do in Prague!
 You can taste Czech beer anywhere in town, but we want to do it in a proper way, with a local friend, in a local bar and learn about this ancient tradition.

-So our first tip to cool things to do in Prague is: book a beer tour but not a touristic one.
+So our first tip of cool things to do in Prague is: book a beer tour but not a touristic one.

 One of the secrets of Prague is that they have great beer!
 In total, we visited 3 bars and one local brewery.
 In each place we had two glass of local beer included in the tour, most of them produced in Prague or around the city.